 The next part of the hike is not well-depicted on the official park map linked at the bottom of the page and is hard to see on the map at the top of the page.
 In any case, you are only a half mile from the visitor center at this point and right by the lodge, so don't worry about getting too lost.
 Turn sharply right (almost a U-turn), and you'll see the bottom of French Canyon.
 If you miss this turn, you'll end up at a parking lot.
 Continue straight until you see a set of stairs and railings on your right.
 Go down the stairs and follow the narrow passage on solid rock into French Canyon.
 The trail dead-ends at the scene pictured below.

 Though this is an extremely popular place to hike, it's a worthwhile visit for any nature lover living in or visiting Chicago.
 The scenery alone makes it one of the best places to hike in the Midwest!
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!

 Dogs are allowed on leash.
 This hike is much too long and has too many stairs to be kid-friendly; for a shorter hike, consider hiking to Starved Rock or to French Canyon.
 You can hike in all four seasons here, giving you the opportunity to experience unique scenery year-round, with frozen waterfalls and bald eagles in the winter, changing colors in the fall, and wildflowers in the spring.
 Less than 2 hours from Chicago, this is the most popular state park in Illinois, so expect to see crowds of people on most weekends.
 Visit early in the morning, during the week, or when the weather is mediocre if you want to avoid people.